‘‘I subscribed after hearing this on BBC Radio 2, received the first copy for my daughter a couple of days ago, she loves it!’’

 Whether it’s in print in our weekly newspaper, in our daily video news bulletin (with Sky), or in our brand new on-line films, we tackle topical and sometimes tricky issues answering questions in an honest but understandable way for our young audience.

 First News in Schools

-Each week our team of Educational specialists also create a wealth of teaching resources to spark engagement with current affairs.
-Thousands of schools across the country benefit from the First News reading package, which includes downloadable, differentiated reading activities based on stories in that week’s newspaper.
+Each week our team of educational specialists create a wealth of teaching resources to spark engagement with current affairs.
+Thousands of schools across the country benefit from First News Education‘s literacy tools, which includes ready-to-use reading activities based on stories in each week’s news.

 We don’t like to brag but…